 New Start is partially funded by the Department of Community Services through an operating grant.
-The Department has provided training and helpful resources to support our work.
+The Department has provided training and resources to support our work.

 Several partnerships have been formed with Community Health Boards, through Capital Health, who have been generous in funding small pilot projects.
 A grant was received from the Halifax Community Health Board to fund a yoga program for men.
 We received funding from Southeastern Community Health Board for our first Adventure Therapy program.
 This program was also supported with funding from the Mental Health Foundation of Nova Scotia.
 Funding from the IWK; Muriel McQueen Fergusson Foundation and HRM Crime Prevention Society has gone towards funding women’s groups.